gocloudLa/terraform-aws-standard-platform/examples/workload/README.md

 # Workload Example

-This example demonstrates a comprehensive setup of workload-level services including static sites, ECS services, and containerized applications using Terraform.
+This example demonstrates a comprehensive setup of workload-level services including static sites, ECS services, containerized applications, and EC2 instances using Terraform.
 This is a reference example for understanding how to configure the workload layer of the AWS Standard Platform.

 ## 🔧 What's Included